Blair1233/Class24/1-Lesson-Plans/15-Web-Vulnerabilities-and-Hardening/3/LessonPlan.md

 Let students know that in the next module, we will return to Azure Lab Services.
 We will use a new lab environment: Pen testing.

 Tell students to switch to their local computer environment.
-Send students the registration link for the Pen testing environment.
-Once they click on it, the Pen testing environment card will be added to their Azure dashboard.

 **Details Around the Environment**

 We can access the **Windows RDP host machine** via RDP using the following credentials:

+  - RDP login credentials for labs provisioned prior to 9/12/23
     - Username: `azadmin`
     - Password: `p4ssw0rd*`
+  - RDP login credentials for labs provisioned after 9/12/23
+    - Username: `azadmin`
+    - Password: `p@ssw0rdp@ssw0rd`

 Make sure that all students are set up and can access this environment.
 Address any troubleshooting issues prior to the next class.